Possible Bearish Inside Day Candle Pattern Detected for Accenture Plc-A (NYSE:ACN) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Accenture Plc-A (NYSE:ACN)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Accenture Plc-A (NYSE:ACN) based on the price action in the company's shares.
-Today's price range of $173.81 and $177.01 is within yesterday's high and low of the day.
+Yesterday's price range of $173.81 and $177.01 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Accenture Plc-A may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

+In the past 52 weeks, shares of Accenture Plc-A have traded between a low of $137.15 and a high of $216.39 and closed yesterday at $172.57, which is 26% above that low price.
+In the last five trading sessions, the 50-day moving average (MA) has fallen 0.7% while the 200-day MA has remained constant.

 Accenture PLC provides management and technology consulting services and solutions.
 The Company delivers a range of specialized capabilities and solutions to clients across all industries on a worldwide basis.
 Accenture operates a network of businesses provides consulting, technology, outsourcing, and alliances.